yds/acmetool-dns/README.md

 [ "$(dig +short "@${ns}" TXT "_acme-challenge.${CH_HOSTNAME}." | grep -- "$CH_TXT_VALUE" | wc -l)" == "1" ] && return 0
 ```
 this is the only place in the script where `dig` and `nsupdate` do not use
-the preset `NSERVERS` since by this point in the script, the deiscovered
+the preset `NSERVERS` since by this point in the script, the discovered
 Name Servers should be the same as `NSERVERS` plus secondary if using
 in-band DSN sync.